harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 ---
-title: Using Custom Dashboards to monitor CD deployments
+title: Using custom dashboards to monitor CD deployments
-description: Using Custom Dashboards to monitor CD deployments.
+description: Monitor CD deployments using the explores that work best for you.
 sidebar_position: 1
 helpdocs_topic_id: phiv0zaoex
 helpdocs_category_id: 0gyfk4938x